bovinehero/bovinehero.github.io/_drafts/2019-08-20-Stapler-Dojo-Facilitator-guide.md

 ## Tasks

+1. Pull everyone in to get them to the same stage
-1. Demo a vector from the walkthrough
+2. Demo a vector from the walkthrough

 key notes before attack - the plugin is vulnerable to LFI This allows access to root dB creds, with this we can get full shell access.

 This section varies with skill of audience, many folks may just want a demo others hints.
-Prefeered vector is progromatic exploit as audience are devs
+Preferred vector is progromatic exploit as audience are devs

 can also steal/guess username and break password - cover how to do this via hydra tutorial